-<![CDATA[Chris Stump - Home]]>Mon, 12 May 2025 05:02:48 -0400Weebly<![CDATA[Camino de Santiago]]>Sun, 11 May 2025 19:40:40 GMThttp://chrisstump.com/home/camino-de-santiago
+<![CDATA[Chris Stump - Home]]>Fri, 30 May 2025 00:20:45 -0400Weebly<![CDATA[Camino de Santiago]]>Sun, 11 May 2025 19:40:40 GMThttp://chrisstump.com/home/camino-de-santiago

 I did not do this as a religious pilgrimage, although many do.
 But my father was an Episcopalian priest so I have to imagine he was aware of the Camino and would be proud of my attempt to take this on.

-I had a self imposed limit of one week to accomplish the last 73 miles [117km] from Sarria to Santiago.
-Come to find out that this was ambitious.
-The first two days were 15 and 16 miles respectively, which was a lot.
-I took the next day off to recover, and built my mileage back up gradually.
-What an amazing landscape and range of people I saw and met.
-Incredible.
+I had a self-imposed limit of one week to accomplish the last 117km [73 miles] from Sarria to Santiago.
+Come to find out that this was foolish/ambitious.
+The first two days of walking were 24 and 25 km respectively which left me partially lame.
+I took the third day off to recover, and built my mileage back up gradually.

 ]]>